 - No mandatory rehabilitation requirement.
 Traditional LTD carriers require a claimant to follow an insurance company-approved rehabilitation program or face losing benefits.
 MGIS does not require it.

 - Per-occurrence mental, nervous, and drug and alcohol (MNDA) provisions, given DVMs’ increased likelihood for mental health-related disabilities (detailed above), veterinarians should look for per-occurrence MDNA limitations, not lifetime maximums.

 - Retro disability benefits pay benefits to a claimant who has been continuously hospitalized for at least 14 days within 48 hours of the start of a disability and who remains totally disabled throughout the elimination period.

-- Dedicated claims team that focuses solely on veterinarian and healthcare professional claims.
+- Dedicated claims team that focuses solely on veterinarian and doctor claims.

 DVMs and other veterinarians have unique disability insurance needs.
-By offering MGIS group LTD, insurance brokers can grow their business, and employers can recruit and retain veterinarian employees.
+By offering Disability Guard for Doctors™ insurance brokers can grow their business, and employers can recruit and retain veterinarian employees.